Vientos hits 2-run homer in 11th and Mets rally past Cardinals 4-2 to avoid sweep

 St. Louis, which finished 1 for 12 with runners in scoring position, was looking for its first four-game win streak since a six-game run July 15-20 last year.

-“You walk away definitely with some positives,” manager Oliver Marmol said.
-“Obviously you’re a strike away, you want to take that game.”
+Three brilliant catches by Donovan helped Lance Lynn keep the Mets scoreless until Lindor’s opposite-field homer on the ninth pitch of his at-bat leading off the sixth.

-Three brilliant catches by Donovan in left field helped Lance Lynn keep the Mets scoreless until Lindor's opposite-field homer on the ninth pitch of his at-bat leading off the sixth.
+The $341 million shortstop struck out four times Saturday and then popped up with the bases loaded for the final out of a 7-4 defeat.

 Masyn Winn doubled off Quintana to open the fifth and scored on a nicely executed safety squeeze by Siani, his first RBI in 76 major league plate appearances with Cincinnati and St. Louis.